molly-cutler/molly-cutler.github.io/_pages/about.md

 Hello!
 I'm Molly and I'm a first-year PhD student in linguistics at New York University.
 My research is primarily in sociolinguistics, with additional interests in syntax-semantics and in psycholinguistics and language acquisition.
 You can read more about my research interests below.

 Prior to starting at NYU, I received an A.B. in Linguistics from Princeton University, with a certificate (minor) in Cognitive Science.
-At Princeton, my senior thesis was advised by Alex Göbel and my junior paper (thesis) was advised by Catalina Méndez Vallejo, and I was a research assistant with Casey Lew-Williams and Martin Zettersten in the Princeton Baby Lab.
+At Princeton, my senior thesis was advised by Alex Göbel and my junior paper (independent research) was advised by Catalina Méndez Vallejo, and I was a research assistant with Casey Lew-Williams and Martin Zettersten in the Princeton Baby Lab.

 Outside of linguistics, I'm a classical clarinetist and a knitter, and a very amateur runner and rock climber.
 I also love trivia competitions, watching baseball, and my hometown of Philadelphia.